 Step 9: Don’t forget marketing!

 Marketing your new site is a two-fold endeavour.
 First, SEO (search engine optimization): make sure your pages have relevant keywords in the title, description, and body text.
 Second, take the time to promote your site in any way possible.
 Free options include using social media sites forums and emailing a regular newsletter.
+In order to make your audience pay more attention to the news and information you want to share, you can use an interactive newsletter where you can add images, videos, buttons, and links.
 You may also consider guest posting and commenting on blogs, forums, and communities to build your social connections and link popularity.

 Step 10: Back up your site.